Accidents Caused by Drunk Drivers

 - Wrongful death: If your loved one is killed by a drunk driver, you can file a civil suit for wrongful death on behalf of your loved one’s estate.

 For both of these actions against drunk drivers, punitive damages are available.
 Punitive damages are intended to punish the defendant for damages beyond the compensatory damages and pain-and-suffering damages that the successful plaintiff is awarded.
 They are awarded most often in those cases where the defendant’s misconduct was willful, such as in cases of fraud; intentional tort; insurance bad faith; or, as in this case, drunk driving.
-If you or a loved one was injured in a drunk driving accident, it’s a good idea to contact an Atlanta personal injury attorney to review your case.
+If you or a loved one was injured in a drunk driving accident, it’s a good idea to contact a drunk driving accident attorney in Atlanta to review your case.